himanshuacharya22/fine-tune-stable-diffusion-model/readme.md

 ### 2. Preprocess Images

-Resize and prepare images for training<br>
+- Resize and prepare images for training
-Copy your metadata.jsonl file in this folder
+- Copy your metadata.jsonl file in this folder

 ```sh
 python preprocess_images.py